9.3.1 Disclosure

 1. The taxpayer has executed a written consent to the disclosure.
 (Form 8821, Tax Information Authorization, may be used for this purpose.
 This form does not authorize practice before the IRS).

-2. The taxpayer has provided his/her representative a tax power of attorney (Form 2848, Power of Attorney and Declaration of Representative, may be used for this purpose).
+2. The taxpayer has provided their representative a tax power of attorney (Form 2848, Power of Attorney and Declaration of Representative, may be used for this purpose).

-3. Participating in a grand jury investigation does not suspend the special agent's conformance to disclosure provisions under 26 USC §6103.
-The special agent should consult CT Counsel and the Disclosure Manager regarding any divergence from established procedures.
+3. Participating in a grand jury investigation does not suspend the SA's conformance to disclosure provisions under IRC 6103.
+The SA should consult CT Counsel and the Disclosure Manager regarding any divergence from established procedures.

 The Federal Grand Jury Investigations